SEI-ATL-3-8/booktown/README.md

 ## clone repo and checkout into your own branch!

 - Step 0.
-Click this link and draw an ERB. https://app.dbdesigner.net/designer/schema/new
+Take a look at the Schema file, click this link and draw an ERB. https://app.dbdesigner.net/designer/schema/new
   - you can submit a screenshot with your branch.
 - Step 1.
 You should create a database then connect to it.
 - Step 2.
 Once you've connected to the database, run the schema file from psql